What is an employment contract?

 - notice period each party is required to give;

-- probation period if applicable (duration and conditions of probation);
+- probation period if applicable (duration and conditions of the probationary period);

 - work abroad requirements (how long, payment currency, additional benefits and terms relating to their return to the UK);